3015pavan/DRAGNN-FraudDB/README.md

 ## 🤝 Contributing
 This is an academic/research project.
 For modifications or improvements, please document your changes thoroughly.

-## 📝 License
-MIT License - See LICENSE file for details

-## 👥 Authors
-- Project for fraud detection research using GNNs

 ## 🔗 References
 - IEEE-CIS Fraud Detection Dataset (Kaggle)